cybrown/runpack/README.md

  * Watch mode for tests
  * Generate tests reports for CI tools
  * Generate code coverage
- * Create zip ou tar.gz archives
+ * Create zip or tar.gz archives
  * Works with any framework installable via npm, such as angular.js, angular2 or react
  * Uses hashes for cache-busting
  * History API fallback enabled by default